Coset Sum: an alternative to the tensor product in wavelet construction: Application: coset sum wavelet systems

-Reconstruction Algorithm recovers $y_j$ from $y_{j-1}$, $w_{\nu,j-1}$, $\nu\in\set'$, and $A_{j-1}$.
+Reconstruction Algorithm recovers $y_j$ from $y_{j-1}$, and $w_{\nu,j-1}$, $\nu\in\set'$.
 It first recovers $y_j$ at even points (cf.~Step {\tt (iii)}) and then at all other points (cf.~Step {\tt (iv)}).
-Step {\tt (iii)} is possible since we stored the auxiliary coefficients $A_{j-1}$ in Decomposition Algorithm.
-Step {\tt (iv)} is possible since the only $y_j$ values we need at this step are the values at even points, and these are already computed in Step {\tt (iii)}.
+Step {\tt (iii)} is a key step in making our algorithm fast (cf.~Complexity discussion below).
+It is easy to show that the identity in Step {\tt (iii)} holds true for our canonical coset sum wavelet system (see Appendix~\ref{subS:stepiii} for proof), but it need not be true for other coset sum wavelet systems.
+Step {\tt (iv)} is simply a reverse process of Step {\tt (ii)} and is possible since the only $y_j$ values we need at this step are the values at even points, and these are already computed in Step {\tt (iii)}.

+For a given pair of $1$-D masks $S$ and $U$ that generates the canonical coset sum wavelet system, the filters $H$ and $G$ in the algorithm can be computed easily.
+For example, for the $\dm$-D coset sum Haar wavelet system in Example~5, both $H$ and $G$ are the $1$-D Haar refinement filter (cf. Example 1).
+For the coset sum wavelet system in Example 6 that is generated from $S_{4}$ (cf.~(\ref{eq:defS2k})) and $U_{4}$ (cf.~(\ref{eq:defU2k})), the filters are given as

+We note that the above algorithms for the canonical coset sum wavelet systems are not redundant: the number of coefficients after the decomposition algorithm is approximately the same as the number of input samples, assuming that the filter length of each filter involved in the algorithm is negligible compared to the number of input samples.

-{\bf Complexity.} We measure complexity by counting the number of operations needed in order to fully derive $y_{j-1}$, $w_{\nu,j-1}$, $\nu\in\set'$, and $A_{j-1}$ from $y_j$, and add the number of operations needed for the reconstruction.
+{\bf Complexity.} We measure complexity by counting the number of operations needed in order to fully derive $y_{j-1}$, and $w_{\nu,j-1}$, $\nu\in\set'$, from $y_j$, and add the number of operations needed for the reconstruction.
 Here, we count only multiplicative operations such as multiplication and division, as counting additive operations gives a similar result.
-Thus, for example, computing one entry in Step {\tt (i)} requires $(2^\dm-1)(\alpha-1)+1+\dm$ operations, where $\alpha$ is the number of nonzero entries of the filter $G$.

 As in the fast tensor product wavelet algorithms discussed in \S\ref{subS:tensorproduct}, the complexity here is linear, i.e. $\sim CN$, with $N$ the number of nonzero entries in $y_J$, and $C$ some constant independent of $y_J$.
 We refer to this constant as the {\it constant in the complexity bound} or simply as the {\it complexity constant} throughout this paper.